vsajip/peewee-extra-fields/README.md

 ![screenshot](https://source.unsplash.com/OIfFRthAASc/800x400 "Illustrative Photo by https://unsplash.com/@jackdouglass")

 Autogeneration of HTML5 Widgets for Fields.
-Postgresql Support.
+Postgresql & Peewee 3 Support.
+Fields for several countries.

 We want to be a hub for all custom Fields.
 If your created a Custom Peewee Field feel free to [Send Pull Requests!!!.](https://github.com/juancarlospaco/peewee-extra-fields/compare)